 This concept always generates controversy.
 In my opinion the intramucosal stage of colorectal cancer needs to be recognised and brought in line with upper gastrointestinal cancers so that we can properly compare and risk stratify all early GI cancers.
 Histopathologists are critical in this diagnosis and it should not be over-diagnosed. click here to read … Continue reading “Intramucosal Adenocarcinoma”

 There is no excerpt because this is a protected post.

 I am a Consultant Histopathologist but started my career as a biologist before I studied medicine.
 My first fascination in biology centred around how form and function are intimately intertwined, and this continues to fascinate me in my daily clinical diagnostic work.
 Every form in nature is related to the function of that form; even … Continue reading “A dinosaur’s tale.
-Morphology shouldn’t be at the “tail end” of the cancer diagnostic process.
-AI-assisted feature mining could bring it back to the head end of things”
+Morphology shouldn’t be relegated to the tail end of the cancer diagnostic process.
+Could AI-assisted feature mining could bring it back to the front end?”

 Dr Tim Bracey A B Figure 1.
 Colorectal adenocarcinoma with lymphovascular invasion (A) and high power of the LVI in same case (B) Introduction “The journey is more important than the destination“; a phrase we all know well, but in cancer research the journey has been somewhat neglected in favour of studying the first part of a cancer … Continue reading “Intravascular carcinoma.
 Why does cancer change appearance inside vessels?”